mvolkov/clc-runner/README.md

 Demonstrate usage of the Runner at CLC.

-VM is created at the Default group.
+Crate multiple VMs at specified location and group.